 Most companies have something called a purchase order that indicates what department ordered the product/service and what the amount of the service should be.

-Matching original purchase orders with the line items on vendor statements can be difficult and very time consuming.
+Matching original purchase orders with the line items on the supplier statement can be difficult and very time consuming.

-Every unpaid invoice, or purchase order, must be accounted for in order for the reconciliation to be successful.
+Every unpaid invoice or purchase order must be accounted for in order for the reconciliation to be successful, which involves cross-referencing with the vendor's statements.

 That means it’s up to the accounting staff and whichever branch of the company created the purchase order to coordinate investigations into discrepancies such as unpaid invoices, unfulfilled purchase orders or double paid invoices.